radar/guides/c-extensions.md

 Again, the name of the file is important, because it matches the second `hola` in the `hola/hola` that we passed to `create_makefile` in `extconf.rb`.
 Similarly, the name of the `Init_hola` function is important, because ruby looks for a function with this name when it loads `hola/hola.so`.
-A [summary of these naming rules](#naming) is provided at the end of the guide.
+There is a [summary of these naming rules](#naming) at the end of the guide.

 <a id="tutorial-gemspec"> </a>
 Modify the `gemspec`
 --------------------

 For RubyGems to know that a gem contains a C extension, we have to tell it about `extconf.rb`, and we have to include the C source files in the `files` list.
+As you should expect, this happens in the gemspec:

     % cat hola.gemspec
     Gem::Specification.new do |s|